Puerto Ricans fire back at Trump for critical tweets

 Story highlights

-- Trump tweets that hurricane survivors on Puerto Rico "want everything to be done for them"
+- Trump tweets that Puerto Rico hurricane survivors "want everything to be done for them"

 - "I'm amazed that he has the gall" says one man who's started a Facebook page to aid relief efforts